In TypeScript, both type and interface can be used to define the shape of an object, but there are specific benefits to using type.

 };

-can lead to more readable code, especially with complex type compositions.Using type
+type can represent any kind of type, not just object shapes.type is simpler when working with unions and intersections.type can lead to more readable code, especially with complex type compositions.Using type for a component's props:

 type MyComponentProps = {